TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 ![METHANE](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/KEGGMapper2.PNG)

-What other metabolic pathways you can detec
+What other metabolic pathways you can detec?

-## Taxonomy: Who is there??

-Now that we have the functional annotation we can add also information of the taxonomy.
-For doing this we can use the [GTDBTk](https://github.com/Ecogenomics/GTDBTk?tab=readme-ov-file) tool.
-GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes based on the Genome Database Taxonomy (GTDB).

-### Enjoy DRAM and have fun looking through your annotated MAGs